 2008 Maxwell School Collaborative Governance Initiative competition, Teaching

-has become a well-known resource for communities working to build their
+have become well-known resources for communities working to build their

-community networks and systems building.
+community networks and for systems building.
 She is also the author of the

 screen a patient to assess their gaps and strengths in their personal support

 systems and then, based on the results, link them to available community

 resources.
 The basic PCN App allows a user to collect data on a person’s

 personal network, identifying who they are connected to and how well connected

 (or not) those network members are to one another.
 It also assesses the

 content, strength and importance of those connections.
 More can be found here.